16th Hollywood Music in Media Awards

 The 16th Hollywood Music in Media Awards recognized the best in music in film, TV, video games, commercials, and trailers of 2025.
-The ceremony was held on November 19, 2025, at The Avalon in Hollywood, and was livestreamed globally for the first time, on the Laurel Canyon Live app.
+The ceremony was held on November 19, 2025, at The Avalon in Hollywood, and was live-streamed globally for the first time, on the Laurel Canyon Live app.

 The nominations were announced on November 5, 2025.
 The musical Wicked: For Good led the nominations with six, followed by the film Sinners and the video game Valorant, with five each.

-The ceremony featured performances from A. R. Rahman, Diane Warren, Kesha, Aiyana-Lee, Jeff Beal, and Aryana Sayeed.
+The ceremony featured performances from Jeff Beal, Kesha, Aiyana-Lee, A. R. Rahman, Aryana Sayeed, and Diane Warren.